overblog/GraphQLBundle/docs/annotations/annotations-reference.md

 ## @Enum

 This annotation applies on _class_ to define it as a enum.
-The constants define on the class will be the enum values.
+The constants defined on the class will be the enum values.
 In order to add more meta on the values (like description or deprecated reason), you have to provided them as `@EnumValue` in the `values` attribute with a `name` attribute referencing a constant name.
+You just need to do it for the constants you want to add meta on.

 Optional attributes: